Search

 • The grower can gin their cotton in their own gins.
 They can then either market the cotton lint and seed themselves or get someone else to do it for them.

-Five of the six ginners currently operating in South Africa are farmer-owned.
+Some of the ginners currently operating in South Africa are farmer-owned.

 Challenges to our cotton producers are: